TrueMuslimStudio/TrueMuslimAdsPlugin/README.md

 	    ) {
 	    }

-Step 8: By default AdContainers i.e. HnativeBannerView and HnativeAdvacncedView are rounded and are given app's primary color and stroke.
+Step 8: By default AdContainers i.e. ZnativeBannerView and ZnativeAdvacncedView are rounded and are given app's primary color and stroke.
 To change use method:

 	fun zSetBackGroundDrawable(